 For whoever is dead has been freed from sin.

 If therefore The Messiah has suffered in your place in the flesh, be you also equipped with the same mind, for everyone who has died in his body has ceased from all sins;

 For we know that our old person was crucified with Him, that the body of sin would be destroyed, that we shall not again serve sin.
 For whoever is dead has been freed from sin...
 For when you became Servants of sin, you became free from righteousness...
 And now because you have been freed from sin and you are Servants to God, your fruit is holy, for the result of those things is eternal life.

 But if the Messiah is in you, the body is dead for the cause of sin, but The Spirit is alive for the cause of righteousness.

 For you have died to yourselves and your lives are hidden with the Messiah in God.

 Paul wrote, “... your lives are hidden...”
 Hidden from what?
 Sin!
 As long as a man lives, he is a slave to sin.
 When he is dead, he is freed from that enslavement.
 But he is also now literally dead, so it won’t do him any good, since he died in his sin, as a slave to sin.
-Messiah made it so that we can live free from sin.
+Messiah made it so that we can live on having been set free from sin.
 But to do so, He had to die in our place.
-According to God, the math works like this: since one died for all, then all died.
+According to God, the math works like this: since one died for all (in the place of all) then, as far as God is concerned (being the only one who matters) all died.
 He that is dead is freed from sin.
-We already know that he that is literally dead is free.
-But we also know that, since all are dead due to the TRUTH that One died for all, as far as God is concerned, we are set free from sin.
+We already know that he that is physically, literally dead is freed from sin - because the Scripture tells us so.
+But we also now know that, since all are dead due to the TRUTH that One died for all, as far as God is concerned, we are set free from sin while we live on!

 If I am dead, I am freed from sin.
 And yet, because of how He accomplished this, I am still alive.